Silent No More: Early Days in the Fight for Gay Rights

 From Chicago — Essentially, it is absurd to accept as a mere “variant lifestyle” a practice which, if universal, would mean the end of the human race.

-And, from Glendale, Calif., the standard, predictable biblical critique — “You shall not lie with a male as with a woman; it is an abomination” (Leviticus 18:22).
+And, from Glendale, Calif., the old standby — “You shall not lie with a male as with a woman; it is an abomination.”

-For its part, LIFE introduced its 1971 feature in language that certainly feels more “Us vs. Them” than what we might see in a similar article today, but it’s also language that, four decades on, has about it a sense of an older world trying — really trying — to get a handle on the new:
+For its part, LIFE introduced its 1971 feature in language that certainly feels more “Us vs. Them” than what we might see in a similar article today, but it’s also language that, all these years later, has about it a sense of an older world trying—really trying—to get a handle on the new: